Richard Matheson: Personal life and death

 In 1952, Matheson married Ruth Ann Woodson, whom he met in California.
 They had four children: Bettina Mayberry, Richard Christian, Christopher Matheson and Ali Marie Matheson.
 Richard, Chris, and Ali became writers of fiction and screenplays.

-Matheson died on June 23, 2013, at his home in Los Angeles, California, at the age of 87.
+Matheson died on June 23, 2013, at his home in Calabasas, California, at the age of 87.

 Awards

 Matheson received the World Fantasy Award for Life Achievement in 1984 and the Bram Stoker Award for Lifetime Achievement from the Horror Writers Association in 1991.
+In 1993, he won the World Horror Convention Grand Master Award.
 The Science Fiction Hall of Fame inducted him in 2010.

 At the annual World Fantasy Conventions, he won two judged, annual literary awards for particular works: World Fantasy Awards for Bid Time Return as the best novel of 1975 and Richard Matheson: Collected Stories as the best collection of 1989.

+In 1989, he won the Bram Stoker Award for best Fiction Collection for Richard Matheson: Collected Stories & was nominated in 2002 for the Bram Stoker Award for Work for Young Readers for Abu and the 7 Marvels.

+In 1991 he won the Spur Award for Best Western Novel for Journal of the Gun Years.

+In 2008, he won the Geffen Award for Science Fiction & the Tähtivaeltaja Award for I Am Legend.

 Matheson died just days before he was due to receive the Visionary Award at the 39th Saturn Awards ceremony.
 As a tribute, the ceremony was dedicated to him and the award was presented posthumously.
 Academy president Robert Holguin said, "Richard's accomplishments will live on forever in the imaginations of everyone who read or saw his inspired and inimitable work."

 Influence

 Other writers

 Stephen King has listed Matheson as a creative influence, and his novels Cell (2006) and Elevation (2018) are dedicated to Matheson, along with filmmaker George A. Romero.
 Romero frequently acknowledged Matheson as an inspiration and listed the shambling vampire creatures that appear in The Last Man on Earth, the first film version of I Am Legend, as the inspiration for the zombie "ghouls" he envisioned in Night of the Living Dead.

-Anne Rice stated that Matheson's short story "A Dress of White Silk" was an early influence on her interest in vampires and fantasy fiction.
+Anne Rice stated that Matheson's short story "Dress of White Silk" was an early influence on her interest in vampires and fantasy fiction.